Peace Monuments

 June 6, 2004 - World Peace Monument, Memorial de Caen, Colleville-sur-Mer (France).
 Ten meter statue of world peace dedicated on 60th anniversary of the D-Day landing in World War II.
 Donated by China.
 Note man in right image for scale.

 July 30, 2004 - Peace Mural, Bogside, Derry (Northern Ireland).
-In 2007, brothers Tom and William Kelly and their friend Kevin Hasson from Derry, collectively known as the 'Bogside Artists', recreated their famous 'Peace' mural on the Mall in Washington, DC (USA).
+In 2007, brothers Tom & William Kelly and their friend Kevin Hasson from Derry, collectively known as the 'Bogside Artists', recreated their famous 'Peace' mural on the Mall in Washington, DC (USA).
 The original depicts a dove of peace.
 Click here for distant view.

 October 14, 2005 - Rosa and Mo, live doves who animate the Dayton International Peace Museum, Dayton, Ohio (USA).
 Named for Rosa Parks and Mohandas Karamchand Gandhi.